Coronavirus: People will have to get used to ‘new normal’, Holohan warns

 People will have to get used to a “new normal” in behaviours as society comes to terms with Covid-19 in the long term, chief medical officer Dr Tony Holohan has warned.

-Society will have to develop new behaviours “that are not part of how we used to do things,” he told the National Public Health Emergency Team briefing on Tuesday.
+Society will have to develop new behaviours “that are not part of how we used to do things”, he told the National Public Health Emergency Team (NPHET) briefing on Tuesday.

 It will become “socially unacceptable” for people to go to work or school with cold or flu symptoms, he said.

 “The message will be, almost like smoking in company, this is something we don’t do anymore.
-We have to get to to a new normal.”
+We have to get used to a new normal.”

 The deaths of another 59 patients diagnosed with Covid-19 were reported by NPHET at its briefing, of which 45 were laboratory-confirmed.